-You are headed down the home stretch, and your training years are coming to an end.
+You are headed down the home stretch: your last year as a training physician is coming to an end, and that means it's time to update your financial planning accordingly.
 Whether you are finishing up residency or your fellowship, your attending career is about to get started!
-We have worked with 100 plus physicians making this transition, and we wanted to write a blog post on some of the main points we seem to address time after time.
+We have worked with hundreds of physicians making this transition, and today we share some of the main points we seem to address time after time.

 You are likely getting ready to sign a contract that controls the next few years of your life and the biggest income figures of your life thus far.
 I don’t care what the partners or what human resources tells you about this being a “standard contract,” hire an attorney to review the contract.
-More importantly, if you can find an attorney who has read that same contract numerous times, he or she can be on the lookout for different income and bonus structures.
+More importantly, if you can find an attorney who has read that same contract numerous times, he or she can be on the lookout for different income, bonus structures, and other "fine print."

 A solid emergency fund going into the gap months will be vital for a few reasons:

 - Health Insurance: If you and your family rely on your health insurance coverage, you may have to convert to COBRA for a few months.
 COBRA can be 102% (2% is a service charge) of your total insurance premium.
 And total insurance premiums include what your employer was paying, which can be a multiple of what you were paying.

 - Moving Expenses: Where is your attending role?
 If it's down the street, then you're fine.
 If it’s across the country, moving expenses need to be included.
 We have seen $5,000 to nearly $20,000 in moving expenses, and I am sure someone has spent even more than that.
 Moral of the story: moving is not free, and you should prepare for a decent bill.
 Check this handy Moving Cost Calculator for Moving Estimates.

 - Living Expenses: While we say “low-income” while in training, the income is good and you usually finish up training around $60,000 - $70,000.
 If you lower that to $0 right now, what happens?
 You should be prepared for that if you have a few gap months.